bebasid/bebasit/README.en.md

 # bebasit
-bebasit is a derivative repo of bebasid which contains application for deep packet inspection (DPI) bypassing.
+bebasit is a derivative repo of bebasid containing applications for deep packet inspection (DPI) bypassing.

 <a href="README.md">Indonesia</a> | <b>English</b>
 ## List of Application
-Here is a list of application which already tested in regards to DPI bypass capability.
+Here is a list of application that already tested in regards to DPI bypass capability.
 ### Windows
 - GoodbyeDPI.
 - PowerTunnel (JRE).